-Conclusion: Pontus Rendahl is right, banks cannot create money only bank money which is in normal times and for all practical purposes functionally identical to central bank money.
+Conclusion: Pontus Rendahl is right, banks cannot create money only bank money which is in normal times, and for all practical purposes are functionally identical to central bank money.
 However, if the household or business sector demands money the commercial banks have to turn to the central bank because, in the final analysis, the modern monetary system consists of two tightly coupled monies.
 As always, the “new” thinkers Frances Coppola, Ann Pettifor, and Lars Syll have made blogging fools of themselves.

 #1 Wikimedia AXEC31 Elementary production-consumption economy

 #2 Wikimedia AXEC98 Idealized transaction pattern, household sector, balanced budget

 #3 Wikimedia AXEC114 Creation and destruction of transaction money at the central bank

 #4 Wikimedia AXEC115 Switch from bank money to central bank money

 Related 'Essentials of Constructive Heterodoxy: Money, Credit, Interest' and 'Reconstructing the Quantity Theory (I)' and 'Everything you know about MMT is wrong'.
 For details of the big picture see cross-references MMT.

 In her Guardian article ‘How the actual magic money tree works’ Zoe Williams repeats the argument that banks can create money.
-Fact is that bank cannot create money only bank money.
+The fact is that banks cannot create money only bank money.
 This has been explained in detail already to other silly journalists and stupid economists in the following post.

 You say: “What is at issue is the operation of a monetary production economy, that is, how finance, which is concerned with financial instruments, and economics. which is concerned with real resources, interact.
 Even most economists don’t understand this.
 How can the public?”

 True.
 The task of economists is to explain how the actual monetary economy works ― not less, not more.
 But to this day, economists (Walrasians, Keynesians, Marxians, Austrians, and Pluralists) have no idea how the economy works, that is, they lack the true theory.